transprogrammer/blahaj/docs/content_policy.md

 **Triggering Content**: Members must be mindful of sharing content that may be triggering for others.
 Any content that discusses or depicts potentially distressing topics (e.g., self-harm, abuse, eating disorders, or suicide) should be spoilered and accompanied by a content warning.
 This enables members who may be sensitive to these topics to avoid exposure to potentially harmful content.

+**Illicit Content**: We expressly prohibit any content that violates Discord's Terms of Service Agreement.
+This includes, but is not limited to, malicious software, pirated media, and exploitative or abusive imagery.

 **Moderation**